Base11Studios/base11site/_drafts/2018-04-19-paranoid-and-protected.md

 #### The Short

-Subscribe to 1Password and use it to store passwords securely.
+<a target="_blank" href="https://1password.com/">Subscribe to 1Password</a> and use it to store passwords securely - download for iOS, Android, Mac, Windows!

 <details><summary>The Details</summary>
 <div class="details-highlight">